canberkvarli/sonar/README.md

 ### Track Show & Waveform
 <!-- waveform.jsx -->

-* After setting up the `waveform` using the wavesurfer library, with this code down below, audio can be played and stopped.
+* After setting up the `waveform` using the wavesurfer library, audio can be played and stopped.

 ![Sonar Track Page](app/assets/images/track.png "Sonar Track")